CALIFORNIA FISHING GUIDE

 California Fishing

-One of the most important questions when you are
+One of the most important questions when you are planning a fishing

-planning a fishing trip is what to fish for and when.
+trip is what to fish for and when.
+California offers some of the best

-largemouth bass, striped bass, surfperch, California
+fishing in the world for largemouth bass, striped bass, surfperch,

-halibut, steelhead, white seabass, yellowfin tuna, crappie,
+California halibut, steelhead, white seabass, yellowfin tuna, crappie, and

-seasons, and best months to fish for specific species, is important for a successful fishing trip.
-In this
+months to fish for specific species, is important for a successful fishing trip.
+In this article, we are going to

-article, we are going to discuss the best months and seasons to fish in the state of California.
-Some of
+discuss the best months and seasons to fish in the state of California.
+Some of the best times to fish most

-the best times to fish most fish species in California are spring and fall.
-Especially for striped bass, trout,
+fish species in California are spring and fall.
+Especially for striped bass, trout, bass, and halibut.
+Summer

-bass, and halibut.
-Summer offers the best fishing for salmon, tuna, and seabass.
+offers the best fishing for salmon, tuna, and seabass.

 January Fishing In California

-Sturgeon Fishing in San Pablo Bay starts to pick up as the waters are churned up from the shifting tides
+Sturgeon Fishing in San Pablo Bay starts to pick up as the waters are churned up from the shifting tides and

-Creek, creating perfect conditions for sturgeon fishing.
+creating perfect conditions for sturgeon fishing.

 February Fishing in California